 Aren't we all.

-Not sure which composting method is right for you?
+Not sure which compost materials or method are right for you?

-It's a lifestyle, and yes, at this point in your life you should have your own set of power tools.
+It's a lifestyle, and yes, at this point in your life you should have your own set of power tools beyond your compost materials list.
 If you're not there yet, find your DIY friend (start with the one who keeps posting pictures of their home improvement projects) and ask them if they’ll loan you theirs.

 If you don't get the Mean Girls reference, you don't deserve it.
 According to our Compost QUEEN Rebecca Louie, you can make a compost out of any plastic container.
 For beginners like us, think Rubbermaid plastic tubs or 5 gallon buckets.
 To find the right size container for you, check out our Posty Calc.
 Ideally, try to use something you already have.
 If not, use this as an excuse to surf the aisles of Amazon.
 (Yes, yes, we're all trying to quit)

-If you’re trying to keep this project as sustainable as possible, we recommend taking the time to scour Facebook Marketplace or Craigslist for used plastic containers.
+If you’re trying to keep this project as sustainable as possible, we recommend taking the time to scour Facebook Marketplace or Craigslist for compost materials.
 Or if you'd like to skip a few steps, check out our ready made Posty options.
 As always, use the buddy system when meeting internet strangers.

 Now put your worms to sleep in it.
 We Googled it, worms don’t technically sleep, but you get the point.
 Lucky for your wallet, you don’t need 400 thread count sheets.
 Carbon's what these little guys need to feel snug.
-Carbon = paper materials.
+Carbon = paper materials = browns.
 All those cringe-worthy love letters, depressing W-2’s and that report your boss hated.

-We all want the rose gold spray bottle from the Target Home section, but we’re trying to make sustainable choices here!
+We all want the rose gold spray bottle from the Target Home section, but we’re trying to use sustainable supplies here!
 Chances are you've got an old cleaning bottle laying around.
 Wash that baby out and you're good to go.

 Get creative.
-Old jars, Tupperware that’s housed red sauce one too many times, plastic packaging from a steady flow of take out - you've got options.
-These containers will store your kitchen scraps as you dole out that worm food.
+Old jars, Tupperware that’s housed red sauce one too many times, plastic packaging from a steady flow of take out - you've got the supplies.
+These containers will store your compost materials AKA your kitchen scraps and soon to be worm food.

 Things to keep in mind: